 Lung volume reduction surgery may be an appropriate treatment for select patients who meet established criteria.
-The results of the National Emphysema Treatment Trial (NETT) study, first published in 2003, identified four sub-groups of patients who had different risks and benefits from LVRS, specifically:
+The results of the National Emphysema Treatment Trial (NETT) study, first published in 2003, identified four sub-groups of patients who had different risks and benefits from LVRS:

-Group 3: Diffuse emphysema and low exercise capacity.
-These patients have similar survival and function after LVRS as after medical treatment.
+- Group 3: Diffuse emphysema and low exercise capacity.
+These patients have similar survival rates and function after LVRS as after medical treatment.

-Group 4: Diffuse emphysema and high exercise capacity.
-These patients have worse survival after LVRS than after medical treatment and do not appear to benefit from surgery.
+- Group 4: Diffuse emphysema and high exercise capacity.
+These patients have worse survival rates after LVRS than after medical treatment, and do not appear to benefit from surgery.

 Patients who fall into Group 1 are the best candidates for LVRS.
-Your thoracic surgeon and pulmonologist will discuss your treatment options to determine the best treatment for you.
+Your thoracic surgeon and pulmonologist (doctor who specializes in treatment of the lung and respiratory tract) will discuss your treatment options to determine the best treatment for you.

 Your physician can determine if LVRS is an appropriate treatment for you by performing the following tests: